 The area where the river runs on to the beach is a little stony as you can see from the pictures below, fish to the right of this area (if looking out to sea) and you are onto a sandy bottom.
-Further to the right is fine as long as your not too close to the cliff as it is quite a rocky with kelp too.
+Further to the right is fine as long as your not too close to the cliff as it is quite rocky with plenty of seaweed too.

 Parking – there is a national trust car park to the rear of the beach, it’s not manned from 6pm so essentially free.
-There are tickets machines so it’s your call, there is space for a couple of cars on the road above overlooking the beach.
+There are ticket machines so it’s your call, there is space for a couple of cars on the road above overlooking the beach.
 The road on the way into Aberdaron can be parked on for free but its a long walk up or down a big hill from here.

 If you walk from the car park via the road and look into the river you can see fish swimming around (opposite the chippy).
 This will put you on the left side of the estuary when entering the beach, there is another path from the back of the car park which puts you on the right hand side of the estuary.
 To be fair it’s not very deep (few inch) unless there has been a lot of rain.
 There are plenty of little fatties in the river between the car park and beach toilets, too smal to bother targeting though.

 National Trust Car Park, Aberdaron, Pwllheli LL53 8BE

 There is a rock mark further to the east known as mackerel rock, it is a fair old walk and a very steep, quite dangerous path down at the end.
 To be avoided when wet, minimal tackle is a must.
-The mark is into fairly deep water close in, I’ve had plenty mackerel here and a random gurnard on a hooked crab line not more than 8 foot out.
-It just over a mile or so from Aberdaron beach and is known a Mackerel Rock.
+The mark is into fairly deep water close in, I’ve had plenty mackerel here and a random Gurnard on a hooked crab line not more than 8 foot out.
+It is just over a mile or so from Aberdaron beach and is known a Mackerel Rock.
 You can see the mark on the map above, its the little part that sticks out on the far right besides the main headland.